 Not only is the competition largely focused on providing a platform for solutions, but it also looks to implement the submitted ideas.

 “We are at the epicenter of the imagination economy here in [Los Angeles],” Arkatov said.
 “We’ve got all this talent, and we’re not leveraging it for education, so that’s our mission on this thing — to engage as many folks with innovative solutions, and then put them into action.”

-Over one hundred grand prizes worth $1,000 will be given to winning solutions of the competition.
-Following the selection process, Education (Re)Open will unveil the “Solution Exchange,” a website for parents, teachers and students to access solutions and implement ideas into their own environment.
+Up to one hundred solutions will each receive $1,000 for being featured.
+Following the selection process, The Education (Re)Open will unveil the “Solution Exchange,” a website for parents, teachers and students to access solutions and implement ideas into their own environment.

 “We’re going to have other schools around the country pushing this out to their students,” Arkatov said.
 “We’re pushing [the competition] out among community organizations, education organizations, groups big and small.
 It can be parent groups, it could be teacher groups, it can be educator groups, all of the above.”

 The competition format will also attempt to showcase solutions that were implemented at schools but didn’t scale widely or new innovative solutions that came to light during the last year of the pandemic, according to Arkatov, founding director of USC’s Center EDGE.

 Arkatov expects the submitted solutions will cover a range of topics — including racial and financial inequality, lack of resources and changes to schedules —particularly because of the three broad categories including communities reconnecting, collaborative teaching/learning/leadership and collective health/wellbeing.

 The pandemic itself and the need to change education for a full return to in-person learning created the perfect time for the competition, Alan Arkatov said.